• Skip to primary navigation

 Remove Safari LastSession plist file

-After removing Safari History and Cache, see if you are able to open Safari browser.
+After removing Safari History and Cache, try to open the Safari browser on your Mac.

-1. Click on Safari icon in the Taskbar > click on Safari tab in top-menu bar and select Preferences in the drop-down menu.
+1. Click on Safari tab in top-menu bar and select Preferences in the drop-down menu.

 Open Safari Preferences on Mac